F-R-I-D-A-Y-Project/F.R.I.D.A.Y/README.md

-# Lab Prog 2
+# F.R.I.D.A.Y

-Projeto desenvolvido na disciplina de Laboratório de Programação 2 do Instituto Militar de Engenharia.
+Project developed for the discipline "Laboratório de Programação 2", at "Instituto Militar de Engenharia"

-## Theme
+## About

-### Subtheme
+...

 ## Team members